-[10] There is a statutory requirement under section 88(1) of the Building Act 2004 for a licensed building practitioner to provide a record of work to the owner and the territorial authority on completion of restricted building work7 unless there is a good reason for it not to be provided.8
+[10] There is a statutory requirement under section 88(1) of the Building Act 2004 for a Licensed Building Practitioner to provide a record of work to the owner and the Territorial Authority on completion of restricted building work7 unless there is a good reason for it not to be provided.8

-Did the Respondent carry out or supervise restricted building work?
+Did the Respondent carry out or supervise restricted building work

 [11] The Respondent was engaged to carry out and/or supervise building work on a new residential dwelling under a building consent.
-His work included bricklaying, which is restricted building work because it forms part of the external moisture management system of a residential dwelling.9
+His work included building work on the roof, which is restricted building work because it forms part of the external moisture management system of a residential dwelling.9 Because he carried out or supervised restricted building work, he was obliged to provide a record of work on its completion.

-Was the restricted building work complete?
+Was the restricted building work complete

-[12] The Respondent's restricted building work was carried out or supervised in November and December 2021.
-December 2021 is when the work was complete and it was when a record of work was due.
+[12] The Respondent's restricted building work was carried out and/or supervised in December 2023.
+That was when completion occurred, and it was when a record of work was due.

-Has the Respondent provided a record of work?
+Has the Respondent provided a record of work